 Be sure to read through the specific addictions.
-Some build on others or may be entwined with another addiction.
+Some build on others or may be related.
 Even if you don’t have one, review the steps as you may one day be asked to help someone with their addiction.

 1. Document your journey.